Acquiring Skis for Intermediate Skiers

 FULL ROCKER

-This profile is designed to excel in powder snow and simplifies turning.
-It is very forgiving and generally feels shorter than its actual length since both the tip and tail do not contact the snow.
+This profile is designed to excel in powder conditions and facilitate turning.
+It is forgiving and generally feels shorter than its actual length because the tip and tail are not in contact with the snow.

 TIP ROCKER

-Offers a good balance between maneuverability and effective edging.
-The camber extends along most of the ski’s length to provide excellent edge grip and control, while the tip rocker adds playfulness and enhances performance in powder snow.
+Tip rocker offers a balanced blend of manoeuvrability and edge effectiveness.
+The camber spans much of the ski’s length to provide strong edge grip and control, while the tip rocker introduces playfulness and enhances performance in powder snow.

 TIP AND TAIL ROCKER

-This combination of rocker and camber is a highly popular profile due to its versatility.
-The tip and tail rocker excels in powder snow and the camber enhances its All Mountain capability.
-On-piste, it feels slightly shorter due to the rockered tips and tails.
+This combination of rocker and camber is highly favoured for its versatility.
+The tip and tail rocker ensure excellent performance in powder snow, while the inclusion of camber enhances its All Mountain capabilities.
+When used on-piste, it tends to feel slightly shorter due to its rockered tips and tails.

 TWINTIP